isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Free Lease Queue Allocator
 --------------------------

-It is a sophisticated allocator whose use should be considered in the subnets with highly utilized address pools.
+It is a sophisticated allocator whose use should be considered in subnets with highly utilized address pools.
 In such cases, it can take a considerable amount of time for the iterative and random allocator to find an available address because they have to repeatedly check if there is a valid lease for